CompeteLeague/clAngularDirectives/clThumbnail/README.md

 ### Description

-This directive was writte for the CompeteLeague website.
-It provides a CompeteLeaug customized Bootstrap Thumbnail Layout.
+This directive was written for the CompeteLeague website.
+It provides a CompeteLeague customized Bootstrap Thumbnail Layout.

 ### Install